ChukwuemekaAham/ESRI-MS-AWS-GCP-Data-Analytics-ML-GIS/Congo_Forest_Mapping_STAC/README.md

 Kimongo is a town located in the Maiombe region of the Republic of the Congo.
 It is situated in the southwestern part of the country, within the Kouilou Department.
 Maiombe is known for its lush rainforest and diverse ecosystems, and Kimongo serves as a local center for the surrounding areas.
 Efforts are being made to monitor and combat deforestation through sustainable practices and conservation initiatives, but challenges remain.

 ## Research Question:
-How has deforestation progressed in the Congo Basin between 2023-07-31 and 2024-08-02?
+How has deforestation progressed in the Kimongo Area of Maiombe, Congo Basin between 2023-07-31 and 2024-08-02?

 ## Project Goals:

-* Ingest and process Sentinel-2 satellite imagery to map forest cover change over time in the Congo Basin.
+* Ingest and process Sentinel-2 satellite imagery to map forest cover change over time in the Kimongo Area.
 * Use STAC (SpatioTemporal Asset Catalog) metadata for efficient data discovery and access.
 * Leverage the open-source geospatial ecosystem (rasterio/GDAL, Shapely, GeoPandas, xarray/rioxarray, Dask) for geospatial data processing.
-* Output a map product visualizing forest cover change in Congo Basin for the specified time period.
+* Output a map product visualizing forest cover change in Kimongo Area for the specified time period.

 ## Data Sources:

-- Data Space website to download Sentinel-2 data covering the Congo Basin for 2020.
+- Data Space website to download Sentinel-2 data covering the Kimongo Area from July 2023 - August 2024.

 * **Sentinel-2:** Download Sentinel-2 data from the Copernicus Open Access Hub: The Copernicus Open Access Hub has moved to https://dataspace.copernicus.eu/.